onflow/flow-playground-tutorials/tutorials/08-voting/README.md

 With the advent of blockchain technology and smart contracts, it has become popular to try to create decentralized voting mechanisms that allow large groups of users to vote completely on chain.
 This tutorial will provide a trivial example for how this might be achieved by using a resource-oriented programming model.
 Two contracts will allow users to vote on multiple proposals while their voting power is determined by the balance of certain tokens.
-The voting process is controlled by an administrator via the administration contract.
+These so called governance tokens track the user account balance over time, thus enabling insight into the balance just before the creation of a proposal.
+An administration contract serves for the creation of proposals and provides the ballots.

 ---
 We'll take you through these steps to get comfortable with the voting contracts.